- Mother’s Day is always the second Sunday in May.

 - Almost 85% of adult men and women celebrate Mother’s Day.

 - Mother’s Day is the largest card-sending holiday for the Hispanic community.
 Depending on the country, Mother’s Day is celebrated on many different days throughout the year.
-In Mexico, it is always celebrated May 10.

 - Mother’s Day is the second most popular holiday for gift-giving, following Christmas.